 n.
 Mergers and Acquisitions.
 In the course of Coapt’s business operations, there may be a merger with a third party, an acquisition of a third party’s business assets by Coapt, or sale of Coapt’s business assets to a third party.
 Such mergers and acquisitions may involve the sale or the purchase of PHI, not to conflict with HIPAA regulations.

-The User will have the right to request restrictions on how a covered entity will use and disclose PHI about them for treatment activities, payment purposes, and health care operations.
+a.
+Restriction requests: The User will have the right to request restrictions on how a covered entity will use and disclose PHI about them for treatment activities, payment purposes, and health care operations.
 If you, the User, are interested in exploring a restriction request please send notification of the request including your name, contact address, and the nature of the restriction request (not to include PHI) to Coapt’s contact address as listed below in writing.

 Coapt is not required to agree to a User’s request for a restriction, but is bound by any restrictions to which Coapt agrees.
 In the case that Coapt denies a restriction request, a written explanation will be provided in a timely manner to the User.
 In the case that a modification may be made to the restriction request to approve such a request, Coapt may, but does not have the obligation, to provide the User with alternative restriction request specifications.

 All information that is requested from Coapt will be provided to the User for free on the first request.
 Subsequent requests may require a charge fee, the amount being noted to the User before any additional information is provided.
+Information may be provided in any reasonable form requested by the User, including a paper copy.

-The User has the right to request that information about them is deleted.
+c.
+Deletion requests: The User has the right to request that information about them is deleted.
 The User may contact Coapt in writing for this request.
 The User understands that Coapt has the right to deny the User’s request for deletion of PHI and associated data for valid purposes.
 In the case that Coapt denies a deletion request, a written explanation will be provided in a timely manner to the User.

 USE OF DATA